albertllousas/meetups-microservice/README.md

 - Groups could have members
 - Both group and meetups should have limitations on text sizes

-We will model these problems using DDD tactical patterns to structure our solution around the business.
+We will model these business constraints using DDD tactical patterns to structure our solution around the business.

 In addition, this project will use **Hexagonal Architecture** as an architectural style and **functional programming principles**.